yztulk/asterisk-config/README.md

 - Build Rofem website

 # Security (todo)
+- Restrict access to vpn clients so that they can't ping internal ip addresses
 - A VPN client you can ping internal IP addresses.
 Make this password protected.
 - Run Asterisk as a user, not as root
 - SSH not on port 22